emberjs/rfcs/text/0000-deprecate-some-utils.md

 ## Detailed design

-`Ember.isEmpty`, `Ember.isBlank`, `Ember.isNone`, `Ember.isPresent` will be deprecated at first with an addon that extracts these methods for users that still find value in these utility methods.
+`Ember.isEmpty`, `Ember.isBlank`, `Ember.isNone`, `Ember.isPresent`, `notEmpty`, `empty`, and `none` will be deprecated at first with an addon that extracts these methods for users that still find value in these utility methods.
 Any instantiation of one of these functions will log a deprecation warning, notifying the user that this method is deprecated and provide a link to the supported addon.

 Addons that previously relied on these utility methods would also be expected to install this package.
+Moreover, to ease adoption of the external addon, a codemod will become available for the community.

 ## How we teach this

-Since using Ember in IE9, IE10, and PhantomJS is deprecated as of the 3.0 release and ES5/ES6 brings improved language semantics, we have as a community, a guarantee of results across browsers when using plain old JavaScript.
+Since using Ember in IE9, IE10, and PhantomJS is deprecated as of the 3.0 release and ES5/ES6 brings improved language semantics, we have, as a community, a guarantee of results across browsers when using plain old JavaScript.
 Some of the benefits from these utility methods eminated from a need to guarantee results with ES3 browsers.
-With that not a concern anymore, we can nudge users to use JavaScript where needed and install an addon if need be.
+Today, we can nudge users to use JavaScript where needed and install an addon in cases where you feel it is necessary.

 This would require an update to the guides to indicate that the use of any of these utility methods are now available in an addon.
 Moreover, in the README of the addon, we can provide specific examples of when using JavaScript is easier than reaching for one of these utility methods.
 Lastly, we can also point them to a utility library like [lodash](https://lodash.com/docs).